Savannah, a current Possip reporter and former educator, shares some ideas for sustaining joy beyond back-to-school energy throughout the school year.

 How is it already late October!?
 Autumn is in full swing, and the newness of back to school is starting to wear off.
 The energy that comes with the first few weeks of each school year is contagious.
 New school supplies and fresh faces bring a welcomed newness and excitement to school communities.

 However, it’s now about the time of year that some of this newness starts to wear off, and we begin to settle into normalcy.
 The structure is important in order to maintain daily operations.
 Classroom norms help students to hold themselves accountable.
 Yet, as our to-do lists and “asks” of us grow, and we fall into a routine, it can be difficult to maintain that back-to-school energy.
-COVID has only added further challenges.
-Teachers have had to oscillate between virtual, hybrid, and in-person teaching all while adhering to safety measures and navigating student needs.
 Teacher morale boots are needed now more than ever!
 Here are a few ideas to increase morale and maintain back-to-school spirit throughout the school year.

 Celebrate Students and Staff